 A reasonable accommodation for students is any modification or adjustment to a facility or an academic program of study, course, or activity that provides an equal opportunity to participate in such academic program of study, course, or activity.

-The Office of Disability Services (ODS) works to ensure students with disabilities have equal access to College courses, programs, services, and activities.
+Disability and Access Services works to ensure students with disabilities have equal access to College courses, programs, services, and activities.
 Students are responsible for knowing and following College policies and procedures.
 Students who request accommodations and/or adjustments due to a disability are also responsible for following the policies and procedures of the Office of Disability Services.
 The following serve as guidance for student and College rights and responsibilities:

 A. Student Rights and Responsibilities